 In 2010, when the antisemitism of its famous citizen became widely known, Freiburg's municipal council abolished the Karl-von-Rotteck-Medal.
 However, it kept the name of the city's main boulevard, Karl-von-Rotteck-Ring.
 The medal attributed as a distinction to people who had rendered outstanding service to Freiburg was re-baptized Gertrud-Luckner-Medaille.

 Von Rotteck's antisemitism dates from 1821, when he, a spokesman in the state parliament, tried to make the total emancipation of the Jews in Baden dependent on their complete assimilation.
-This included changing the day of the Sabbath, abolition of dietary laws, renunciation of Hebrew, and purification of the Talmud from "anti-state tendencies."
+This included changing the day of the Sabbath, the abolition of dietary laws, the renunciation of Hebrew, and the purification of the Talmud from "anti-state tendencies."
 In other words, the Jews were to earn their civil rights through increased integration.
 You may like to learn more details.

 Re-education, doesn't it sound familiar?